BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Attack Methodology

-After selecting the trigger $t$ and target subgraph $g$, the next step is to choose text–graph pairs and inject the trigger and the target subgraph to construct poisoned samples.
-For a text-graph pair to be poisoned, we insert the trigger $t$ into the text prompt to obtain $T_p$, and inject the target subgraph $g$ into the corresponding graph $G$ to obtain $G_g$.
+After selecting the trigger $t$ and target subgraph $g$, the next step is to choose text--graph pairs and inject the trigger and the target subgraph into them to construct poisoned samples.
+For a text-graph pair to be poisoned, we insert the trigger $t$ into the text prompt to obtain $T_{\mathrm{p}}$, and inject the target subgraph $g$ into the corresponding graph $G$ to obtain $G_{\mathrm{g}}$.

-Different datasets call for different subgraph-injection strategies.
-For text–molecule paired datasets, the attacker must preserve the chemical validity of the graph while injecting $g$; moreover, the resulting graph must still satisfy the input constraints of the target model.
-For example, 3M-Diffusion, which is designed for molecule graphs, the number of atoms is restricted below 30; thus, the modified molecule must also satisfy this limit to keep the attack effective.
+Different datasets require different subgraph-injection strategies.
+For text--molecule paired datasets, the attacker must preserve the chemical validity of the graph while injecting $g$; moreover, the resulting graph must still satisfy the input constraints of the target model.
+For example, in 3M-Diffusion, which is designed for molecular graphs, the number of atoms is restricted to 30 or fewer; thus, the modified molecule must also satisfy this limit to keep the attack effective.

-For text–molecule paired datasets we inject target subgraph $g$ via the following steps, as summarized in Algorithm \hyperref[algo1]{1}:
+For text--molecule paired datasets, we inject the target subgraph $g$ via the following steps, as summarized in Algorithm~\ref{algo1}:

 \begin{enumerate} \item Starting from a random node, traverse all nodes to identify chemically feasible attachment points.
 Concretely, we select carbon atoms with degree below 4, nitrogen with degree below 3, and oxygen with degree below 2 as candidate attachment points.
 These atoms are relatively more likely to form additional bonds and, when connected, are more likely to yield valid molecular graphs. \item Try each candidate attachment point in order and connect the original molecule and the target subgraph by adding edges. \item Validate the rationality of the modified molecule, e.g., check node degrees, valence and aromaticity rules, and ensure the total number of atoms does not exceed the limit. \item If all checks pass, the injection succeeds; otherwise, continue to the next candidate attachment point until all candidate attachment points are exhausted. \end{enumerate}